olmjo/tigress-scripts/README.md

 ## What?

 This project comprises a set of multiple example scripts and a setup script to help prepare your HPC environment for R-based HPC.
 These scripts work *out of the box* on both Tukey and Della.
+There are some additional examples of using Python and Matlab, but these are not the focus.
 More information on these scripts is below.

+## Where?

+These scripts have been tested on:
+- Tukey
+- Della 3
+- Della 4
+- Adroit

+If you are using one of these systems and something isn't working, please email for support.

 ## How?